 Helena Gruenstern is a postgraduate Speech and Language Therapy student.

-How did you develop an interest in Speech and Language and why did you choose to study Speech and Language Therapy at City, University of London?
+How did you develop an interest in Speech and Language Therapy and why did you choose to study this at City, University of London?

 I first developed an interest in Speech and Language during my undergraduate degree in English Language at Cardiff University, where I was exposed to the development of language, communication disorders and speech sounds in the English language.
 I also volunteered with the Stroke Association alongside a Speech and Language Therapist helping to deliver therapy sessions.